Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 AI:
  - You can ask AI player for help by writing "help" or "Help" in the dm or allies chat
+ - AI players can read group chats from now on

 SDK:
  - Fixed NewStickerMessage(NWTK) trigger issue.
 It wasnt loading up in user interface general game messages, only Help Messages.
 Now both available
  - Added player handicap(HP) option for Custom map control options